 "That young woman is not the duke's wife."

 Angelique's face reddened.

 "You mean she was his ... his ...?"

 "His mistress.
-One of them, anyway.
+The latest of many, anyway.
 And let us hope he remains infatuated with her for a long time.
 I could become a rich woman if he does."

-Unfortunately for Madame Suzette, the Duc de Rochefort began to lose interest in Fifi when he laid eyes on Angelique.
-The day his mistress returned to the shop to try on the dresses she'd ordered, the duke sought out the young dressmaker's assistant.
+Unfortunately for Madame Suzette, the Duc de Rochefort began to lose interest in Fifi the moment he laid eyes on Angelique.
+The day his mistress returned to the shop to try on the dresses she had ordered, the duke sought out the dressmaker's alluring assistant.

 "I'm here to ask you if you'd like to go for that ride now," he called when he saw Angelique's silhouette at the window.

 She hesitated, looking at the mountain of sewing in front of her.